calfav/GLOBAL-SUPERSTORE-ANALYSIS/README.md

 # GLOBAL-SUPERSTORE-ANALYSIS
-Global Superstore is a global online retailer based in New York, boasting a broad product catalogue and aiming to be a one-stop-shop for its customers.
+Global Superstore is a global online retailer based in New York, boasting a broad product catalog and aiming to be a one-stop shop for its customers.
 I am asked as a data analyst to analyze and draw out meaningful insight from the Superstore dataset which would aid management in making  informed decisions to improve performance and profitability.

 ## Table of contents